exercism/python/README.md

 ## Working on the Exercises

-We welcome both improvements to the existing exercises and new exercises.
+We welcome both improvements to the existing exercises and new exercises as well.
 A list of missing exercise can be found here: https://github.com/exercism/python/issues/417#issuecomment-366040062